SJSU272Lab/ASDapp/README.md

-# AARYA: A KINESTHETIC COMPANION FOR CHILDREN WITH AUTISM SPECTRUM DISORDER
+# AARYA: A Kinesthetic Companion For Children With Autism Spectrum Disorder

 # Abstract  :